-Elie Wiesel Professor of Judaic Studies, Department of Religious Studies
+Elie Wiesel Professor of Judaic Studies

-Joined Connecticut College: 1991
+Joined Connecticut College: 1991-2014

-B.E.S., University of Minnesota; Ph.D., Brown University
+Ph.D., Brown University

-Liberal arts and higher education
+• Judaic studies • Rabbinic law and theology • Liberal arts and higher education

-Author and editor of 6 books, Brooks' academic writing has focused on the relationship between nascent rabbinic society and Roman imperial power, especially as expressed in Judaic law in late antiquity.
+Author and editor of 6 books, Brooks' academic writing focused on the relationship between nascent rabbinic society and Roman imperial power, especially as expressed in Judaic law in late antiquity.
 He is author of The Spirit of the Ten Commandments: Shattering the Myth of Rabbinic Legalism (HarperCollins).
 He has published several volumes of translation and commentary on foundational Jewish texts, including The Talmud of the Land of Israel: Tractate Peah (on poor relief) and Tractate Maaser Sheni (on second tithe) (volumes 2 and 8 in the University of Chicago Press series).
-He has also published a text commentary on the Mishnaic tractate Peah, and the early midrash compilation Sifre, and is a contributor to the Yale University Press translation, The Mishnah.
+He has also published a textual commentary on the Mishnaic tractate Peah, and the early midrash compilation Sifre, and is a contributor to the Yale University Press translation, The Mishnah.

-View the religious studies website and the Dean of Faculty website.
+View the religious studies website.